-Although most of us would never admit it, inside of us is a deeply rooted desire to be perfect.
+Although most of us would never admit it, inside of us is a deeply rooted desire to live the perfect life.
 How often is perfection discussed, written about, or brought up in everyday conversation?
 The results may astonish you.
 According to our friend google, about 1,830,000,000 results.
 It turns out, I’m not the only one with an obsession.

 We want to marry the perfect spouse.
 Have the perfect kiddos.
 Keep the perfect house.
 And be in perfect health.

 What is the biggest topic amongst your friends?
-What comes up repeatedly in your Bible study?
-What is your biggest complaint?
+And what comes up repeatedly in your Bible study?
+Furthermore, what is your biggest complaint?
 I have a sneaky suspicion it revolves around all the ways your life isn’t perfect.
 It probably has something to do with how you feel stressed out, disappointed, exhausted, or downright hopeless.
 How your life isn’t as good as you think it should be.